-- (c) Provide all passwords and access paths to the computer systems or software; - (d) Assist with the navigation of relevant computer systems or software; and - (e) Subject to Rule 34, answer fully and truthfully, all questions posed by the authorised person, as they relate to the search and seizure and its purpose12; - (8) Upon obtaining consent to enter the premises or presenting a warrant and obtaining access, the authorised person should proceed to enter, search the premises, and seize information, documentation and/or items relevant to the investigation. - (9) Unless warranted, force should not be used to enter the premises, search for information, or seize the required information.
+- (a) Provide full access to the premises, relevant information, documentation and/or items; - (b) Disclose all relevant computer systems or software in use at the premises; - (c) Provide all passwords and access paths to the computer systems or software; - (d) Assist with the navigation of relevant computer systems or software;and - (e) Subject to Rule 34, answer fully and truthfully, all questions posed by the authorised person, as they relate to the search and seizure and its purpose12; - (8) Upon obtaining consent to enter the premises or presenting a warrant and obtaining access, the authorised person should proceed to enter, search the premises, and seize information, documentation and/or items relevant to the investigation. - (9) Unless warranted, force should not be used to enter the premises, search for information, or seize the required information.
 Where force is used, it must not be excessive in nature and must be reasonably necessary to ensure access. - (10) When conducting a search and seizure, the authorised person must take cognisance of the affected persons' constitutional rights, including their right to freedom, privacy, security, and dignity.
-Therefore, the authorised person must: - (a) Conduct the search and seizure in a dignified manner and may not: - (i) Argue with, insult and/or disrespect the person apparently in control of the premises or any person present at the premises at the time; or - (ii) Exert authority in a manner that is disrespectful or beyond the powers provided for in the Act. - (b) Conduct the search in a decent and orderly manner, by entering and searching only such areas or objects as are reasonably
+Therefore, the authorised person must: - (a) Conduct the search and seizure in a dignified manner and may not: - (i) Argue with, insult and/or disrespect the person apparently in control of the premises or any person present at the premises at the time; or

-Section 48A(9) states that the law relating to privilege - as applicable to a witness subpoenaed to provide a book, document or object in a civil trial before a court - applies, with the necessary changes, in relation to the production of any information, including, but not limited to, any working papers, statements, correspondence, books or other documents, to the investigating committee acting in accordance with this
+12 Section 48A(9) states that the law relating to privilege - as applicable to a witness subpoenaed to provide a book, document or object in a civil trial before a court - applies, with the necessary changes, in relation to the production of any information, including, but not limited to, any working papers, statements, correspondence, books or other documents, to the investigating committee acting in accordance with this section.
+In addition to this, information incriminating the person being questioned may not be used in criminal proceedings against them, save for exceptions as set out in subsection (10)(e).